Mattk70/Chirpity-Electron/README.md

 # Chirpity

-Desktop application to identify the calls of nocturnal migrants from audio files.
+Desktop application to identify bird vocalisations in lengthy audio files.
+Uses either BirdNET or a native AI model tuned for the calls of nocturnal migrants.

 Author: Matthew Kirkland